Are you looking for the best things to do in Arenal, Costa Rica? Don’t worry I’ve got you covered

-It is also the ideal region to visit during the rainy season, which occurs between May and mid-November, as this is when the area really comes to life with colorful foliage and the temperatures aren’t sweltering.
+It is also the ideal region to visit during the rainy season (May – November), as this is when the area really comes to life with colorful foliage and the temperatures aren’t sweltering.

 Arenal is perfect if you are looking to sit back and enjoy the natural beauty of the rainforest.
 It is also an epic location for anyone wanting to explore the outdoors with adrenaline-filled adventures.

 Let’s dive into what to do in Arenal, Costa Rica.